ssotocano/papernest-cypress/README.md

 # papernest-cypress

-Interview technical for QA Engineer role by Sergio Soto.
+Technical interview for QA Engineer role by Sergio Soto.